kmonad/kmonad/README.md

 ``` shell
 stack haddock --no-haddock-deps
 ```
-to build a KMonad binary and the haddock documentation.
+to build a KMonad binary and the Haddock documentation.
 I have put some effort into documenting the code if you want to have a look around.
 It is nowhere near perfect, and I hope to do more in the future.